Bayesian Entropy Estimation for Countable Discrete Distributions: Entropy Estimation

 The Bayesian approach to entropy estimation involves formulating a prior over distributions $\vpi$, and then turning the crank of Bayesian inference to infer $H$ using the posterior distribution.
 Bayes' least squares (BLS) estimators take the form:

 where $p(\vpi|\vx)$ is the posterior over $\vpi$ under some prior $p(\vpi)$ and discrete likelihood $p(\vx|\vpi)$, and

 since $H$ is deterministically related to $\vpi$.
 To the extent that $p(\vpi)$ expresses our true prior uncertainty over the unknown distribution that generated the data, this estimate is optimal (in a least-squares sense), and the corresponding credible intervals capture our uncertainty about $H$ given the data.

 For distributions with known finite alphabet size $\alphabetSize$, the Dirichlet distribution provides an obvious choice of prior due to its conjugacy with the categorical distribution.
 It takes the form

-for $\vpi$ on the ${\alphabetSize}$-dimensional simplex ($\pi_i\geq 1$, $\sum \pi_i = 1$), where $\alpha>0$ is a ``concentration'' parameter \cite{Hutter02}.
-Many previously proposed estimators can be viewed as Bayesian under a Dirichlet prior with particular fixed choice of $\alpha$.
-See \citet{Hausser09} for a historical overview of entropy estimators arising from specific choices of $\alpha$.
+for $\vpi$ on the ${\alphabetSize}$-dimensional simplex ($\pi_i\geq 1$, $\sum \pi_i = 1$), where $\ConParFinite>0$ is a ``concentration'' parameter \cite{Hutter02}.
+Many previously proposed estimators can be viewed as Bayesian under a Dirichlet prior with particular fixed choice of $\ConParFinite$.
+See \citet{Hausser09} for a historical overview of entropy estimators arising from specific choices of $\ConParFinite$.